-Make sure to use at least one day of your time in Da Nang or Hoi An to rest because we have one more big bus ride ahead of us.
+Use at least one day of your time in Da Nang or Hoi An to rest because we have one more big bus ride ahead of us.

-Once again a flight is another option for about 4 times the price of the bus ticket.
+Once again, a flight is another option for about 4 times the price of the bus ticket.

 Hanoi is the gateway to two of the most popular places on any Vietnam itinerary; I.E. Halong Bay and Sapa.